Cosmian/kms/documentation/docs/index.md

       --https-p12-file <HTTPS_P12_FILE>
           The KMS server optional PKCS#12 Certificates and Key file.
 If provided, this will start the server in HTTPS mode.

-          The PKCS#12 can be securely provided via the bootstrap server.
-Check the documentation.

           [env: KMS_HTTPS_P12_FILE=]

       --https-p12-password <HTTPS_P12_PASSWORD>
           The password to open the PKCS#12 Certificates and Key file

-          The PKCS#12 password can be securely provided via the bootstrap server.
-Check the documentation.

           [env: KMS_HTTPS_P12_PASSWORD=]
           [default: ]